 Credit Scores Versus Credit Payment History

-If you have credit scores under 620 FICO credit scores and are looking for a FHA Lender with no FHA Lender Overlays, please contact me at 262-716-8151 or email me at email@example.com.
-I am available 7 days a week, evenings, weekends, and holidays.
+If you have credit scores under 620 FICO credit scores and are looking for an FHA Lender with no FHA Lender Overlays, please contact me at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
+Gustan Cho Associates Mortgage Group are available 7 days a week, evenings, weekends, and holidays.
 My loan officers are licensed in most of the 50 states so we will be able to help anyone needing a mortgage lender with no lender overlays.